 "I know we’ve gone over this three times already," Steve begins with a wry smile, "but we all know how slow on the uptake I am.
 Bruce, if you would?"

-“Okay,” Bruce says, rubbing a dirty hand across his mouth.
-He had spent all of last night working on the generator with Tony and the oil hadn’t come off his fingers.
-“We’re going to head southeast down 7th towards the subway…”
+"Okay," Bruce says, rubbing a dirty hand across his mouth.
+He had spent all of last night working on the generator with Tony and the oil still hasn’t come off his fingers.
+"We’re going to head southeast down 7th towards the subway…"

 "Hey, cowboy," Tony says quietly once Bruce is done.
 He touches his rough fingers to Steve’s wrist and steps into the space created by Steve’s slumped shoulders.
 "This ain’t our first rodeo, and it won’t be our last."